srappel/census_workshop_2021/content/setup.md

 Please complete this setup before the workshop.

+### Basic Setup

+The workshop will be held in Zoom.
+A camera and microphone are not required, but are encouraged for participation and discussion.
+Please prepare to mute your microphone and unmute only when you would like to speak.

+It's strongly recommended to use two monitors or two devices, one to follow along and one to view the zoom webinar.

 ### Register for an account at NHGIS

 First, create an account on NHGIS.org at [this registration link](https://uma.pop.umn.edu/nhgis/user/new).*